Sera1959/NLineTester/README.md

 # NLine tester scripts
-Scripts for testing NLines also called Newcamd in C#
+Scripts for testing NLines also called Newcamd in C# and Python

 Code that helped me to do it:

 1- NFProxy v0.1.2: http://ftabeta.com/showthread.php?t=48943&p=278919&viewfull=1#post278919
-The code of this guy is obfuscated but with de4dot you can see what's going on inside ;)
+The code of this program is obfuscated but with de4dot you can see what's going on inside ;)

 2- Oscam: https://github.com/gfto/oscam/blob/master/module-newcamd.c